hunterlong/read_the_docs_nginx/README.md

 ```

 ## Docs From Public Github Repo
 'DOCS_FOLDER' should equal the folder inside the repo that holds the documentation (*.rst).
 You can remove this if the repo is just the documentation.
+Notice how this repo, the .rst files are inside the 'docs' folder.
 ```bash
 docker run -it -p 80:80 \
   -e "GITHUB_REPO=hunterlong/read_the_docs_nginx" \